Blake Lively And Ryan Reynolds In Domestic Bliss As Scarlett Johansson Divorces

-Ryan Reynolds is in the midst of domestic bliss with his wife Blake Lively, but it looks like his ex-wfie Scarlett Johansson is not doing so well.
+Ryan Reynolds is in the midst of domestic bliss with his wife Blake Lively, but it looks like his ex-wife Scarlett Johansson is not doing so well.
 While he has settled down completely with Blake, propagating tales of their romance to the public, Scarlett Johansson is now about to fight a custody battle while figuring out the divorce.

 Ryan Reynolds was married to Scarlett Johansson for three years before getting a divorce.
-Then a year later, he met Gossip Girl star and now they have two beautiful baby daughters by their sides.
+Then a year later, he met the Gossip Girl star and now they have two beautiful baby daughters by their sides.

-After splitting with Deadpool star, Scarlett Johansson married Romain Dauriac three years later and had a beautiful daughter with the French journalist.
+After splitting with the Deadpool star, Scarlett Johansson married Romain Dauriac three years later and had a beautiful daughter with the French journalist.

 And now, after two years of marriage, Scarlett is also parting ways with Romain.

-“They’ve been separated since the summer,” a source told People Magazine.
+“They’ve been separated since the summer,” a source told People magazine.

 When the 32-year-old actress attended the women’s march in Washington, D.C., she was not seen with her wedding ring.

-“I’ve been expecting this for some time,” a source told People Magazine.
+“I’ve been expecting this for some time,” a source told People magazine.
 “Romain and Scarlett has never made sense to me.
 They aren’t equals.
 There’s always been something wrong with this picture.”

-This is not the only time that the actress’ private life has been opened to the public.
+This is not the only time that the actress’s private life has been opened to the public.
 In a recent public interview, she briefly talked about her marriage to Ryan Reynolds and how it failed due to the successes she had in her career.

 “The logistics of being with another actor are challenging,” Scarlett said to Cosmopolitan.
 “There has to be a real understanding of how you share your time, especially when two people’s careers are going at the same rate.
 Or even if one person is more successful than the other, that also proves challenging.
 There may be a competitive thing.”